A CENTURY OF UPHEAVAL

 This was a terrible mistake.
 The Hephthalites had learned a lot in terms of tactics and weaponry from their defeat by Bahram V. They lured Peroz and his vast army into a trap, and Peroz himself was surrounded and captured.
 To get himself released he had to suffer more humiliation: to kneel in front of Khushnavaz and apologise to him; to give him hostages (including a son, Kavad); to pay a ransom for his release followed by annual tribute; to swear he'd never challenge them again.

 Challenge them is exactly what he did, of course, in AD 484.
 But the Hephthalites were ready.
 Peroz and his army were again tricked: thinking the enemy were retreating they charged off in pursuit - only to fall into the massive trench (18 metres deep by 9 metres wide) which Khushnavaz had dug and camouflaged.
 It was carnage - the Persian army was annihilated - cavalry, elephants, archers.
 Peroz, seven of his sons, and many of his generals were killed.
-Peroz's daughter (the real one), and family together was much treasure were captured by the Hephthalites.
+Peroz's daughter (the real one), and family together with much treasure were captured by the Hephthalites.
 It was the most humiliating defeat suffered by a Persian army since the time of Alexander - and almost as big a catastrophe for the Persian empire.
-Luckily the Byzantines had their own problems, and were in no position to take advantage.
+Luckily the Byzantine emperor Zeno had his own problems, and was in no position to take advantage.

 The Gorgan Wall